Language: German, English and Swedish

 Irmgard Halstrup, Psychologist (Dipl.-Psychologin), Psychotherapist (Psychologische Psychotherapeutin), Dance Movement Therapist (Tanz-/Bewegungstherapeutin BTD), Supervisor (Supervisorin BDP), Process Oriented Psychologist (FG POP Zurich), Trauma therapy: Somatic Experiencing Practitioner, NARM Practitioner.

-Irmgard’s translation into German of Janet Adler’s book Offering from the Conscious Body: The Discipline of Authentic Movement (2002) is now available (German version 2012).
+Irmgard’s translation into German of Janet Adler’s book Offering from the Conscious Body: The Discipline of Authentic Movement (2002) was published as German version in 2012.
 Her article about presence as a quality of Dance Movement Therapists, “Präsenz – ein meta-skill aus und in der Tanztherapie” is published in: Zeitschrift für Tanztherapie, (2008).
-The experience of presence is also discussed in “Präsenz als Meta-skill?” her thesis for Diploma in Processwork, Zurich, (2003).
+The experience of presence is also discussed in “Präsenz als Meta-skill?”, her thesis for Diploma in Processwork, Zurich, (2003).
 Article: Halstrup, I. (2015), “To the bones – and through: The Discipline of Authentic Movement and voice work”, Journal of Dance & Somatic Practices, 7: 2, pp. 287-298, doi: 10.1386/jdsp.7.2.287_1.